FabianHummel/Java-Snake-Game/README.md

 ## :books: Libraries:

-This application utilizes the Java Swing framework together with a custom-made list library for an enhanced management.
+This application utilizes the Java Swing framework together with a custom-made list library for enhanced backend management.

 ## :warning: Side Notes: